-Today marks the official start of the Halloween season at all Magic Kingdom theme park, with fall and Halloween decorations hung, new Autumn character cavalcades in full swing, and costumes everywhere Guests turn!
+Adults can now wear costumes at the Magic Kindom.
+Here’s what adult Disney travellers need to remember.
+Today marks the Halloween season at Magic Kingdom theme park, with fall and Halloween decorations hung, new Autumn character cavalcades in full swing, and costumes everywhere Guests turn!

 According to a Disney Parks Blog post, costumes may be worn by Guests 14 years of age and older from today through October 31 and must adhere to these guidelines:

 To bring some Halloween party fun into the park this year, for the first time guests of all ages can wear your funniest, Disney-ist, most creative costumes during Magic Kingdom Park regular operating hours from Sept.
 15 to Oct.
 31. As an important reminder, costume masks are not permitted for adults; only children younger than 14 years old are permitted to wear costume masks.Disney Park Blog

 While Disney does encourage creativity, they also value safety and good judgment.
 If you’re planning to attend these special events, take a moment to read over the latest rules and regulations:

 - Disney reserves the right to deny admission to or remove any person wearing attire that is considered inappropriate or attire that could detract from the experience of other Guests.